Pumpkins for Sale

 Grape Stomping

-On my second attempt a stomping, my Mother-Daughter team took home the trophy and a giant bottle of wine.
-This year, we are going back to defend our title and even going to try it out at a larger venue.
+On our second attempt, my mother-daughter team took home the trophy and a giant bottle of wine.
+We can’t wait to go back and try a bigger venue.

 Grape Stomping in Minnesota